Skip to main content

 note

-To enable cross-domain tracking through Kameleoon, it is necessary for the Kameleoon iFrame to load on all of your domains.
-Therefore, you should not set an X-Frame-Options response header.
+To enable unified session data through Kameleoon, it is necessary for the Kameleoon iframe to load on all of your domains.
+Therefore, do not set an X-Frame-Options response header.